rbtnn/vim-vimscript_indentexpr/README.md

      }
      echo 123
     ```
-    NOTE: This recognizes block but lambda and block.
+    NOTE: This recognizes Block but Lambda and Block.

 * __Lambda and Block (Vim9)__

     *before*
-    ```
+    ```vim
     var Lambda = (arg) => {
     let n = a
     + b